girisukinkar/typescript-learnings/README.md

 ```

 ## 06 - Interfaces
+An interface defines how an object should look. <br>
 We can define a certain structure of a class or object its type and its return type
 ```javascript
     //This is a fixed structure